Parle Products

-Parle Products is an Indian multinational food processing company, based in Mumbai.
-It is best known for the biscuit brand Parle-G. In 2019, it had a 70% share of the global biscuit market.
-As of 2020, according to Nielsen, its Parle-G is the best-selling biscuit brand in the world.
-As of November 2022, Parle officially did more than 2 Billion dollar biscuit sale in single year which makes them largest biscuit seller in the world.
+Parle Products is an Indian multinational food corporation, which makes biscuits and confectionery products.
+Its biscuit brand Parle-G is the best-selling biscuit brand in the world, according to a 2011 Nielsen report.

 History

-Parle Products company was founded in 1929 in India by the Chauhan family of Vile Parle, Mumbai.
+Parle Products was founded in 1929 in India by the Chauhan family of Vile Parle, Mumbai.
 The founder was Mohanlal Chauhan who hailed from Pardi near Valsad in Gujarat.
-He moved to Mumbai for making a living and at first, his business was tailoring.
+He moved to Mumbai to make a living and at first, his profession was tailoring.
 However, it was not profitable, and so he moved into the food business by selling snacks.
-The bakery snacks of English people was more profitable, so Mohanlal moved into that sector with the help of Parsi contacts.
-He ran a bakery making bread, buns, rusks, scones, Nankhatai, turnovers, etc. He was blessed with five sons - Maneklal, Pitambar, Narottam, Kantilal and Jayantilal.
-The five brothers worked together amicable under their father.
+He ran a bakery making bread, buns, rusks, scones, nankhatai, turnovers, etc. He had five sons - Maneklal, Pitambar, Narottam, Kantilal and Jayantilal.
+The five brothers worked together under their father.

-Parle began manufacturing biscuits in 1939, with a license to supply their biscuits only and only to the British Army.
+Parle began manufacturing biscuits in 1939, with a license to supply their biscuits only to the British Army.
 In 1947, when India became independent, the company launched an ad campaign showcasing its Glucose biscuits as an Indian alternative to the British biscuits.
 The Parle brand became well known in India following the success of products such as the Parle-G biscuits.
-Much later, in 1977, the Morarji Desai government expelled Coca Cola from India (George Fernandes was the champion of this move).
+Much later, in 1977, the Morarji Desai government expelled Coca-Cola from India.
 The family saw an opportunity here and opened their own cold drinks business, which flourished because there was no competition.
 It minted money from selling cold beverages like Gold Spot, Thums Up and Frooti, all of which became household names.

-The original Parle company was split into three separate companies owned by the different factions of the original Chauhan family, with a majority of it owned by Parle Agro products: Actually the separation was only that Jayantilal separated himself from his four older brothers.
+The original Parle company was split into three separate companies owned by the different factions of the original Chauhan family, with a majority of it owned by Parle Agro products.
+The separation was only that Jayantilal separated himself from his four older brothers.
 The reason was mainly because Jayantilal had a lifestyle different from his four older brothers.
-The four older brothers got the biscuits (confectionary) business as their share, and even to this day, they are all together with no further separation.
+The four older brothers got the biscuits business as their share, and even to this day, they are all together with no further separation.
 Jayantilal took the beverages section as his share.
 This section was further divided between his two sons.
 The three companies today are as follows: